Ising Supercriticality and Universal Magnetocalorics in Spiral Antiferromagnet Nd$_3$BWO$_9$

 \onecolumngrid

 \twocolumngrid

 \textit{Sample synthesis and characterization.---} Single crystals of \nbwo were synthesized using the PbO flux method.
 A mixture of \nbwo powder and PbO in a 1:14 molar ratio was thoroughly ground and placed in a platinum crucible.
-The crucible was heated to 1150 $^\circ$C, held at for 25 h, cooled to 900 $^\circ$C at a rate of 2.5 $^\circ$C/h, and finally cooled to room temperature at 100 $^\circ$C/h.
-Crystals were separated by etching in a hot acidic solution, as shown in the left inset of Fig. \ref{figE1}(a).
-X-ray diffraction pattern of the $bc$ plane display dominant (H00) reflections at room temperature, using a Bruker D8 ADVANCE diffractometer with Cu-K$\alpha$ radiation ($\lambda = 1.5406$ Å).
-Rocking curve analysis of the Bragg peak (200), right inset of Fig. \ref{figE1}(a), demonstrates a narrow full width at half maximum (FWHM) of 0.16°, indicating high quality of the single crystal.
+The crucible was heated to 1150 $^\circ$C, held for 25 h, cooled to 900 $^\circ$C at a rate of 2.5 $^\circ$C/h, and finally cooled to room temperature at 100 $^\circ$C/h.
+Crystals were separated by etching in hot acid, as shown in the left inset of Fig.~\ref{figE1}.
+The X-ray diffraction pattern of the $bc$ plane displays dominant (H00) reflections at room temperature, using a Bruker D8 ADVANCE diffractometer with Cu-K$\alpha$ radiation ($\lambda = 1.5406$ Å).
+Rocking curve analysis of the Bragg peak (200), right inset of Fig.~\ref{figE1}, demonstrates a narrow full width at half maximum (FWHM) of 0.16°, indicating high crystal quality.

-\textit{Thermodynamic and magnetocaloric measurements.---} Specific heat measurements above 2 K were performed using the standard heat capacity puck of the Physical Property Measurement System (PPMS).
-Ultralow-temperature specific heat measurements were carried out using the quasi-adiabatic heat-pulse method, and magnetization measurements down to 50 mK were performed using a Hall-sensor magnetometer, both implemented in a PPMS equipped with a $^3$He–$^4$He dilution refrigerator.
+\textit{Thermodynamic and magnetocaloric measurements.---} Specific heat measurements above 2 K are performed using the standard heat capacity option of the Physical Property Measurement System (PPMS).
+Ultralow-temperature specific heat measurements are carried out using the quasi-adiabatic heat-pulse method, and magnetization measurements down to 50 mK are performed using a Hall-sensor magnetometer, both implemented in a PPMS equipped with a $^3$He-$^4$He dilution refrigerator.

-Quasi-adiabatic demagnetization refrigeration (ADR) data were acquired using a custom-designed setup based on the PPMS under various initial conditions.
-Thermal insulation is achieved by employing low thermal-conductivity support structures and a high-vacuum environment.Multiple single crystals of \nbwo (total mass 1.5~g) were aligned in the same direction and used as samples, and their temperature was monitored using a calibrated RuO$_2$ thermometer.
-The magnetic field was applied along the $c$-axis, and demagnetization was carried out at a constant sweep rate of 50~Oe/s.
+Cooling curves via adiabatic demagnetization are measured using a custom-designed setup based on the PPMS.
+Thermal insulation is achieved by employing low thermal-conductivity support structures and a high-vacuum environment.
+Multiple single crystals of \nbwo (total mass 1.5~g) are aligned in the same direction and used as samples, and their temperature is monitored using a calibrated RuO$_2$ thermometer.
+The magnetic field is applied along the $c$ axis, and demagnetization is carried out at a constant sweep rate of 50~Oe/s.